 If you’re looking for scaled-down Fire TV functionality in a wonderfully mobile format, Fire TV Stick is the obvious solution.

 Back in late 2014, the first generation Fire TV Stick came to market and it’s now been discontinued.
-Today, we’ll be exploring the second generation model which burst on the scene in October 2016 and is still going great guns.
+Today, we’ll be exploring the second generation model which burst on the scene in October 2016 and is still going great guns in 2020.

 Now is actually a pretty smart time to invest in this iteration of Fire TV Stick…